George Mason: Constitutional Convention (1787)

-Building a constitution

 Although the Annapolis Convention saw only about a dozen delegates attend, representing only five states, it called for a meeting to be held in Philadelphia in May 1787 to devise amendments to the Articles of Confederation which would result in a more durable constitutional arrangement.
 Accordingly in December 1786, the Virginia General Assembly elected seven men as the commonwealth's delegation: Washington, Mason, Henry, Randolph, Madison, Wythe, and John Blair.
 Henry declined appointment, and his place was given to James McClurg.
 Randolph, who had just been elected governor, sent three notifications of election to Mason, who accepted without any quibbles.
 The roads were difficult because of spring flooding, and Mason was the last Virginia delegate to arrive, on May 17, three days after the convention's scheduled opening.
 But it was not until May 25 that the convention formally opened, with the arrival of at least one delegate from ten of the twelve states which sent representatives (Rhode Island sent no one).

 The journey to Philadelphia was Mason's first beyond Virginia and Maryland.
 According to Josephine T. Pacheco in her article about Mason's role at Philadelphia, "since Virginia's leaders regarded [Mason] as a wise, trustworthy man, it is not surprising that they chose him as a member of the Virginia delegation, though they must have been surprised when he accepted".
 Broadwater suggests that Mason went to Philadelphia because he knew the federal congress needed additional power and because he felt that body could act as a check on the powers of state legislatures.
 As the Virginians waited for the other delegates to arrive, they met each day and formulated what became known as the Virginia Plan.
 They also did some sightseeing and were presented to Pennsylvania's president, Benjamin Franklin.
 Within a week of arrival, Mason was bored with the social events to which the delegates were invited, "I begin to grow tired of the etiquette and nonsense so fashionable in this city".